 Dr Helen Pfeifer

-My research focuses on empire, the circulation of culture, and the management of human diversity in the early modern period.
-My current book project, Empire of Salons: Conquest and Community in 16th-Century Ottoman Lands, studies the social and cultural consequences of the Ottoman incorporation of the Arab world in 1516-7.
-Based on both Arabic and Ottoman Turkish sources, it shows how Ottoman literary salons contributed to a shared sociability that eased communication across the diverse and sprawling empire.
+My first book, Empire of Salons: Conquest and Community in Early Modern Ottoman Lands studies the social and cultural consequences of the Ottoman incorporation of Arab lands in 1516-7.
+Based on Arabic and Turkish sources, it shows how Ottoman literary salons eased communication across the diverse and sprawling empire.
+My current project focuses on Islamic devotional practices in the Ottoman Empire in the sixteenth and seventeenth centuries.
+It combines written sources with material culture to understand affective and embodied experiences of Ottoman Islam.

 My research has been supported by the American Historical Association, the Beinecke Scholarship, the Fulbright Association, the German Orient-Institut in Istanbul, and the American Research Institute in Turkey.

 I am happy to supervise students in all aspects of Ottoman history from 1300-1800.
-I also welcome projects examining European relations with the Ottoman Empire.
+At the undergraduate level, I also welcome projects examining European relations with the Ottoman Empire.

-In part I of the Tripos, I currently lecture and supervise primarily for paper 16 (‘Early modern Europe, 1450-1760’) and paper 21 (‘Empires in world history’).
-In part II, I contribute to paper 14, ‘Material culture in the early modern world’.
+In Part I of the Tripos, I lecture and supervise primarily for Paper 16 (‘Early Modern Europe, 1450-1760’) and Paper 21 (‘Empires in World History’).
+At Part II, I teach the special subject ‘The Palace and the Coffeehouse: The Power of Place in the Ottoman Empire, 1300-1800’.
+I also contribute to paper 14, ‘Material Culture in the Early Modern World’.

-Beginning in fall 2015, I will be offering an Mphil course entitled, ‘Global early modernity?’ exploring various approaches to studying the early modern period from a global perspective.
-I will also be offering ‘Historians as writers’, a graduate-level workshop allowing students to reflect on and develop their writing.
+At the MPhil level, I teach a course entitled, ‘Global Early Modernity?’ exploring the early modern period from a global perspective.
+Every other year, I also offer ‘Historians as Writers’, a graduate-level workshop allowing students to reflect on and develop their writing.

 Tags & Themes